asmith9455/CarND-Behavioral-Cloning-P3/writeup.md

 ![Recovery Image 2](report_imgs/recovery_2.jpg)
 ![Recovery Image 3](report_imgs/recovery_3.jpg)

 I did not record any data on track 2, although that likely would have made the network more generic.
+I also did not test on track 2.

 The Udacity set contains 24 108 images.
 My addition data for the hard left hander with the dirt path on the right midway through the turn contains 4 755 images.
 This is a total of 28 863 data points.
 With data augmentation, I had 173 178 pairs of images and steering angles.
 I build the data preprocessing into the network architecture by using Keras lambdas and RGB to greyscale conversion, as described above.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.
 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.

+I am fairly certain that creation of the training set and the training process were the key parts of this project, especially since the NVIDIA architecture is so well suited to the problem.